frankopkusianwar/todo-list-javascript/README.md

 ### Features

 - User can create multiple lists.
-- A User can create tasks for each list .
+- A User can create tasks for each list.
 - A user can mark tasks as completed.
 - A user can delete a List
 - A user can delete a task within a list